mikowals/find-async/README.md

 #find-async
 -----------

-Meteor package that extends Meteor.Collection with asynchrous database calls and aggregation.
+Meteor package that extends Meteor.Collection with asynchronous database calls and aggregation.
 Reduced time in some methods by 80% by making db queries concurrent.

 #Installation